The Story of Read for Science

-Read for Science Publications
+Read for Science Publications and Projects

 The Agnes Pflumm science education novels are the flagship novels for Read for Science Publishing.
 They are being implemented nationwide by teachers, homeschooling parents, environmental education programs, and after school programs.
 New PFLUMMSTERS are popping up everywhere, invited to imagine, draw, journal, and creatively perform STEAM learning that is informed by their own problem solving.
 These works are meant to invoke joy, laughter, empathy, and the understanding that we are all artists and all scientists.

 24 and 23 Make Me was a collaborative effort by high school senior, Julia Sacha, and Dr. Koester.
 Julia has beautifully illustrated the story of Grace, a teenager with Down's Syndrome, explaining the genetics behind how she came to be so special.
 Science teachers can use this book to explain the process of meiosis in a way that invites questions and promotes celebration of our differences.
 Youth groups and churches can rally around those like Grace when they participate in The SC Special Olympics.
 In Charleston, SC, Julia and Dr. Koester have sponsored "Team Grace" to support the real live Grace and her friends for the local Special Olympics.
 The message?
 Different is special is great!